 - Top it with the third kulcha.

-- Now cut this into half and it is ready to be eaten.
+- Now cut this in half and it is ready to be eaten.

 One half of the paneer kulcha actually serves as one meal for me.
 It is so filling.